hanspr/ThunderTray/README.md

 * $MSEC
   * Check for new emails every amount of milliseconds, default 1,000 = 1 second.
 Every cycle, creates an access to your hard drive, if it is too intense, increase to 1500 or 2000.
 If you use an SSD drive, it could be reduced, but I do not recommend it, 1 second gives a good responde time.

-## Known Issues
+## Icons

+* Icons come with transparent background so they should blend better with dark themes, but
-* Icons have no transparency.
-Sorry, tray icon libraries in Perl are old.
-You may edit icons included to fit your toolbar background color.
+* You may edit icons included to fit your toolbar background color.

 ```
 After modifying the icons, execute in terminal.